Skip to main content

 Overview

-As a testnet operator, you’ll set up your own ARX node to participate in the Arcium network.
+As a node operator, you’ll set up your own Arx node to participate in the Arcium network.
 This guide walks you through each step of the process.
 First, you’ll prepare your environment by installing the necessary tools and generating security keys.
 Then, you’ll get your node registered onchain and configure it to run.
 Finally, you’ll connect to other nodes in a cluster and start doing computations.
 By the end, you will:

 • Install the Arcium tooling